industrial-edge/wincc-unified-on-IE/docs/trace_settings.md

 * **Trace Logging**: Detailed trace recording.
 Trace data is stored as `.csv` files and can be used for further analysis.
 * **Trace Forwarding**: Live trace forwarding to Trace Viewer.

-Trace and log data can be collected in two different ways:
+Log and trace data can be collected in two ways:

 1. Export logs and trace files directly from the WinCC Unified Web Runtime Manager.
 2. Forward live traces to Trace Viewer and export them from there.